Embracing technology that brings us together

-How will we stay connected with the people that are important to us through the Coronavirus pandemic?
-Meeting up, coffee together and face-to-face chats are no longer possible, so let's think about what we CAN do.
+Staying connected with the people that are important to use was particularly difficult during lockdown.
+Meeting up, coffee together and face-to-face chats were no longer possible, so we had to think about what we could do!

-At Mobilise we have been having some great virtual cuppas with carers using Zoom, we also know that many of you have been using Whatsapp and Facetime to do video calls with friends and family.
-We are loving the funny stories about being able to see right up someone's nostrils or talking to their forehead as they get to grips with things.
-We are all learning about new ways to stay in touch and new ways to use technology.
+At Mobilise, we carried out some great virtual cuppas with carers using Zoom during lockdown.
+And we still do virtual cuppas!
+We also know that many of us started to use a lot more Whatsapp and Facetime to do video calls with friends and family.
+We are loved the funny stories about being able to see right up someone's nostrils or talking to their forehead as they got to grips with things.
+We learned about the new ways to stay in touch and new ways to use technology.

-"No WiFi or broadband" For people that won't use this regularly a low cost plan from a mobile phone company can give you enough data.
-Also check with neighbours, they might let you share their WiFi for occasional use (particularly as a temporary measure)
+For people that won't use this regularly, a low cost plan from a mobile phone company can give you enough data.
+Also check with neighbours, they might let you share their WiFi for occasional use!

 Apps for free video calling